serraict/wetering-production-control/CONTRIBUTING.md

 and makes it easier to understand, review, and if needed, revert changes.

 We follow the [Conventional Commits](https://www.conventionalcommits.org/) specification for commit messages.

+## Language Guidelines

+For user-facing text (UI labels, messages, etc.), use Dutch language.
+Follow existing patterns in the codebase for terminology and phrasing.
+Code, comments, and documentation should be in English.

 ## Versioning